 Tasneem Babul Rayani INDUSTRIAL DESIGN/GRAPHICS

-Tasneem Babul Rayani is an award-winning Industrial Designer who has worked in Canada, Australia and the United States on the design of housewares, furniture, medical and electronic consumer goods.
+Tasneem Babul Rayani is currently a Business Development Representative for Braintree.
+Previously, she worked as an Industrial Designer in Canada, Australia and the United States with a focus on the design of housewares, furniture, medical and electronic consumer goods.
 She believes that all products should function for people of all ages and abilities and delight those who use them.
 She uses an interdisciplinary design approach to enhance peoples’ abilities and is determined to help the aging population increase their health, independence and dignity.
-She co-leads the No-Barriers Project and focuses on designing low cost, person-specific devices that maintain a person’s independence and ability to choose.
+She co-led the No-Barriers Project that focused on designing low cost, person-specific devices that maintain a person’s independence and ability to choose.

 Rachael Friedman PROGRAM DEVELOPMENT

 Rachael Friedman is a Clinical Psychologist with a Psy.D. from The Wright Institute, and a background in development, patient support and event planning in the non-profit arena.
 She completed her postdoctoral work at Agesong, an eldercare facility, where she provided therapy and consultation to individuals, groups and families on issues such as transitioning to long-term care, coping with illness, and memory impairment.
 She has a strong interest in creating vibrant, functional, community-supported homes to promote healthy aging and emotional wellbeing.
 She currently works with the AHWGO team on the No Barriers Project, re-envisioning optimal aging in place.